GitLab Onsites - Getting your team together in person

 noun

-planning resource for people managers at GitLab.
+This page is an onsite planning resource for people managers at GitLab.
 Use these suggestions to guide the way you plan in-person time for your team.
-Our additional considerations for in person time advise the wider GitLab community on how to make the most of time spent at conferences, in person meetings, and other types of meetups.

-for your team might be outside your comfort zone.
+Leading an onsite for your team might be outside your comfort zone.
 The resources on this page will equip you to feel confident organizing an in-person team event.
 Lean into the skills that make you a great manager as you plan.

 Prepare

-Consider the following as you start planning your onsite
+Consider the following as you start planning your onsite:

 Set a goal